victornas91/victornas91/README.md

  - Programming Languages: Python, C, C++, Typescript

+ - Backend: Flask, Django

- - Game Development: Godot
+ - Game Development: Godot, SFML

- - 3d modeling: Blender, MagicaVoxel
+ - 3d modeling: Blender

  - Databases: PostgreSQL, MySQL, MongoDB

- - Cloud: Azure Containers, AWS Lambda, Terraform, Docker, Kubernetes
+ - DevOps Cloud: Azure Containers, AWS Lambda, Terraform, Docker, Kubernetes, Ansible, Jensinks, Grafana, Azure Adm

+ - Hardware / Systems: Analog / Digital Electronics, ARM, PIC, 6502, UART, SPI, LORA, ESP, Yocto, Raspberry Pi

 The games featured above are part of my project Mobius Lion where I try to build some new entertainment experiences, be it with the help of AI, Computer Graphics, Retro Systems or a combination of all of these!